RGU-Computing/w3id.org/efro/README.md

-# EFR Ontology
+# EFRO (Educational Funding Regulations Ontology)

-This W3ID provides a persistent URI namespace for the EFRO (Educational Funding Regulations Ontology).
+This W3ID provides a persistent URI namespace for the EFRO.

 ## Ontology Details

-The EFRO ontology provides a standardised framework for modeling concepts and relationships within educational funding regulations.
+The EFRO provides a standardised framework for modeling concepts and relationships within educational funding regulations.
 It creates a formalised vocabulary for describing funding processes, regulatory requirements, educational institutions, and financial mechanisms related to educational funding.

 ## Maintainers